COSC481W-2021Fall/capstone-adam-and-the-mod-squad/README.md

 Team Members:

-Sara Schafer: I like reading manga and watch anime.
+Sara Schafer: II like to watch anime, read comics, and play video games.
+I also like do art, like watercolor paining.
+My favorite type of video games are mystery games.

 Adam Pollack: I like to disc golf, mountain bike and read.